tobjensen/contact-form/README.md

 To recieve form data on send it to the Lambda function, you need to set up an API endpoint with API Gateway.

-Below are the steps to set up the API endpoint, leaving all the defaults as they are.
+Below are the steps to set up the API endpoint.
+You can leave all the defaults as they are.

 * Navigate to API Gateway and press 'Create API'
 * Give your API a name (ex: contact)
 * Press 'Actions' and then 'Create Ressource'
 * Give the ressource a name (ex: contact) and press 'Create Ressource'
 * Press 'Actions', then 'Create Method', choose 'POST' and press ✅
-* Type in the name of the lambda function (emailer) and press 'Save'
+* Type in the name of the Lambda function (emailer) and press 'Save'
-* Press 'Actions', then 'Enable CORS' and press 'Enable CORS ...' and confirm
+* Press 'Actions', then 'Enable CORS' and press 'Enable CORS and replace existing CORS headers'
 * Press 'Actions' and then 'Deploy API'
 * Choose `[New Stage]` as Deployment stage and give it a name (ex: `1`)
 * Press the ▶ next to `1` to unfold the menu and press 'POST' to see Invoke URL
 * Take note of the URL (ex: `https://xxxxxx.execute-api.us-east-1.amazonaws.com/1/contact`)

-### Insert the form, the `contact.js` script, and jQuery on your site

-For this step, you can either choose to put the entire `form.html` file directly on your site.
-Alternativly, you can simply open the `form.html` file with a browser.

-* Insert the form (HTML and CSS) on your site
-* Insert the `contact.js` script on your site
-* Insert the jQuery library on your site

-### Insert your API endpoint in the `contact.js` script
+### Insert your API endpoint URL in the `form.js` script

-Finally, make sure that you replace the placeholder URL value with the API endpoint URL you created with API Gateway.
+Replace the placeholder URL value with the API endpoint URL you created with API Gateway.
-Take the URL endpoint and insert it in place of `INSERT_API_ENDPOINT_HERE` in the `submitForm` function in `contact.js`.
+Insert the URL endpoint in [form.js](https://github.com/tobjensen/contact-form/blob/master/form/form.js) in place of `INSERT_API_ENDPOINT_HERE`.

 ```
 var URL = "https://xxxxxx.execute-api.us-east-1.amazonaws.com/1/contact"
 ```

+### Insert the form, the customised `form.js` script, and jQuery on your site

+You are now ready to deploy Contact Form for Static Websites to your site.

+* Insert the [HTML form](https://github.com/tobjensen/contact-form/blob/master/form/form.html) on your site
+* Insert the [CSS styling](https://github.com/tobjensen/contact-form/blob/master/form/form.css) on your site
+* Insert the your customised form.js script on your site
+* Insert the [jQuery library](https://developers.google.com/speed/libraries/#jquery) on your site

 ## Notes

 ### Customizing the email templates

 There is potential to do more custom CSS styling to make the form blend with your site.
 You can customise the templates from Contact Form for Static Websites, but remember to give unique values to where you would like to insert form data for name, email and message.
 Notice the use of the values `_name`, `_email` and `_message` in the template files.

 ### Inline CSS styling in email templates

 When customising the HTML template, notice that the CSS styling in the HTML template is inline.
 While many email clients now allow for dedicated style elements, some strip out these style elements when forwarding.